 - Workshops, assemblies and academic taster sessions held at the college.

-If you are a parent/guardian and would like to know a little more about how SUN works, take a look at the SUN parent information leaflet.
+If you are a parent/guardian and would like to know a little more about how SUN works, take a look at their website.

 We work closely with local secondary schools so that students have all the information they need to make an informed choice on their next steps.
 We want students to feel fully supported when transitioning from school to college.

 Here are some of the activities that can be delivered in schools:

 - Attending Year 9 Networking Events and Option Evenings

 - Pop-up Shops